PhoenixTales/wiki.gothicarchive.org/index.md

 Speculation on how to fix / elaborate on Piranha Bytes' material is not welcome.
 Please only quote or summarize, and avoid anything that is not present in source material.

 ### Other games
-We are also open to including information from other Piranha Bytes projects, as long as it expands on ideas that first appeared during development of Gothic I, and is under the heading "Other Games".
+We accept information from other Piranha Bytes projects, but only if it expands on ideas that first appeared during development of Gothic I, and is separated under sub-heading "Other Games".

 ## About us
 We are a [team of a few hardcore Gothic I fans](https://phoenixtales.de/) who did not like the design direction the series took after Gothic I.